Kicksecure/kicksecure-network-conf/README.md

 sudo apt-get update
 ```

 5\.
-Install `kicksecure-gw-network-conf`.
+Install `kicksecure-network-conf`.

 ```
-sudo apt-get install kicksecure-gw-network-conf
+sudo apt-get install kicksecure-network-conf
 ```

 ## How to Build deb Package ##

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `kicksecure-gw-network-conf` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `kicksecure-network-conf` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

 ## Contact ##